 Under the Criminal Justice Act, 18 U.S.C. §3006A, all persons charged with federal criminal offenses who are financially unable to obtain counsel are entitled to appointment of counsel to represent them.
 Under the Court’s Criminal Justice Act (CJA) plan, the Office of the Federal Public Defender is appointed to represent approximately 80% of the financially eligible defendants in the Western District of Arkansas.
 The remaining eligible defendants are represented by private attorneys.
 These private attorneys are qualified by the Criminal Justice Act Committee of the Court and admitted to panels of attorneys eligible for appointment in federal criminal cases.

-On August 13, 2018, the Western District of Arkansas will upgrade to the NextGen electronic case filing system.
-CJA Attorneys will only need one PACER account to file in the Western District of Arkansas as of August 13, 2018.
-In order to prepare for NextGen, you should upgrade your non-exempt PACER account.
-You will no longer need your exempt PACER account for filing in this District, as you will be able to toggle between exempt and non-exempt status within the NextGen CM/ECF system itself.
-Follow the instructions below to activate your CJA privileges for this District through PACER on or after August 13.
+On August 13, 2018, the Western District of Arkansas upgraded to the NextGen electronic case filing system.
+CJA Attorneys only need one PACER account to file in the Western District of Arkansas as of August 13, 2018.
+CJA attorneys will need to make sure they have an upgraded, non-exempt PACER account.
+No exempt PACER account will be necessary, as CJA attorneys will be able to toggle between exempt and non-exempt status within the NextGen CM/ECF system itself.
+Follow the instructions below to activate your CJA privileges for this District through PACER

 Click here for instructions on how to upgrade your non-exempt individual PACER account.